-ID: Identifier.
+ID-identifier.
 An ID names an entity without referring to other entities.
 For example, the name of a message file is an ID for that file.
 Some, but not necessarily all, entities can be named by identifiers.
-Entities may also be named in other ways, e.g., "the current message's Text field's third paragraph."
-(This is an indirect reference, defined below.)
+Entities may also be named by indirect references (see below).

-Direct reference: A reference to an entity is direct if it is the entity's ID.
+Direct reference-a reference to an entity is direct if it is the entity's ID.

-- Indirect reference: A reference to an entity is indirect if it is a sequence of two or more entity names (of which only the first may be an ID). - Operation: A function that can be applied to an entity.
+Indirect reference-a reference to an entity is indirect if it is a sequence of two or more entity names (of which only the first may be an ID).
+An example is "the current message's Text field's third paragraph."

+Operation-a function that can be applied to an entity.
 It may simply allow that entity to be viewed (e.g., display a message), or it may modify the entity (update a message), or both (create a message).
-Some operations may involve more than one entity (copy a message from one message file to another). - Access Set: A set of triples (userID or role, operation, operand index) that is associated with an entity.
+Some operations may involve more than one entity (copy a message from one message file to another).

+Access Set-a set of triples (userID or role, operation, operand index) that is associated with an entity.
 The operations that may be specified for a particular entity depend on the type of that entity.
 If a given operation requires more than one operand, the operand index specifies the position in which a reference to this entity may appear as an operand.
-For messages, operations include DISPLAY, UPDATE, DELETE, and others.
-The existence of a particular triple in the access set implies that the user corresponding to the specified userID or role is authorized to invoke the specified operation on the entity with which the set is associated. - Message: A particular type implemented by an MMS.
+For messages, operations include DISPLAY, UPDATE, DELETE, and so on.
+The existence of a particular triple in the access set implies that the user corresponding to the specified userID or role is authorized to invoke the specified operation on the entity with which the set is associated.

+Message-a particular type implemented by an MMS.
 In most MMS family members, a message will be a container, though messages may be objects in some receive-only systems.
 A message will include To, From, Date-Time-Group, Subject, Releaser, and Text fields, and additional fields as well.
 A draft message also includes a Drafter field.

-User's View of MMS Operation
+4.2 User's View of MMS Operation

 We present the following as a model of the use of a secure MMS.
-Terms defined in the previous section are printed in capitals.
+Terms defined above are printed in uppercase.

-Persons can gain access to the system only by logging in.
-To log in, a person presents a USERID; the system then performs authentication using passwords, fingerprint recognition, or any appropriate technique.
+People can gain access to the system only by logging in.
+To log in, a person presents a USERID and the system performs authentication, using passwords, fingerprint recognition, or any appropriate technique.
 Following a successful authentication, the USER invokes OPERATIONS to perform the functions of the message system.
 The OPERATIONS a USER may invoke depend on his USERID and the ROLES for which he is authorized; by applying OPERATIONS, the USER may view or modify OBJECTS or CONTAINERS.
-The system enforces the security assertions listed in the following sections (that is, it prevents the user from performing OPERATIONS that would contradict these assertions).
+The system enforces the security assertions listed below (that is, it prevents the user from performing OPERATIONS that would contradict these assertions).

-Security Assumptions
+4.3 Security Assumptions

 It will always be possible for a valid user to compromise information to which he has legitimate access.
-To make the dependence of system security on user behavior explicit, we list the following assumptions; these assumptions are really security assertions that can only be enforced by the users of the system:
+To make the dependence of system security on user behavior explicit, we list the following assumptions.
+These assumptions are really security assertions that can only be enforced by the users of the system.

-- Assumption 1.
-The System Security Officer (SSO) assigns clearances, device classifications, and role sets properly. - Assumption 2.
-The user enters the correct classification when composing, editing, or reclassifying information. - Assumption 3.
-Within a classification, the user addresses messages and defines access sets for entities he creates so that only users with a valid need-to-know can view the information. - Assumption 4.
+- A1.
+The System Security Officer (SSO) assigns clearances, device classifications, and role sets properly. - A2.
+The user enters the correct classification when composing, editing, or reclassifying information. - A3.
+Within a classification, the user addresses messages and defines access sets for entities he creates so that only users with a valid need-to-know can view the information. - A4.
 The user properly controls information extracted from containers marked CCR (i.e., exercises discretion in moving that information to entities that may not be marked CCR).